"""

 function

-Callable to filter the incompatible keyword arguments.
+Callable to filter the incompatible keyword arguments against.

 Other Parameters